galshaif/global-yemen/_pages/shortsongs.md

 </table>

 <p align="justify">
-<i>Translator’s note: This song was written to a departed husband and reflects the sorrow and yearning a wife has for him as he dwells beyond her reach.
+<b>Translator’s note:</b> <i>This song was written to a departed husband and reflects the sorrow and yearning a wife has for him as he dwells beyond her reach.
 The phrase “<i> haniyt lak</i>” (هنيت لك) can translate to “congratulations to you;” however, a more appropriate translation and one more reflective of the phrase’s use in Yemen is “I envy you.”
-Here, she envy’s her love’s escape to the afterlife, away from the heavy load she now must carry as she raising their children alone.</i>
+Here, she envy’s her love’s escape to the afterlife, away from the heavy load she now must carry as she raised their children alone.</i>
 </p>
 </body>
 </html>